Decision-Making for Emerging Technologies

 1. Deciding about emergent technologies

-- How do intelligence managers interact with AI-tools?
+• How do managers interact with AI-tools?
 (Constanze Leeb) - This project is part of the EINST4INE consortium and receives funding from the EU Marie Sklodowska-Curie Innovative Training Networks (ITN) scheme.

-- How does AR affect cognitive processes in Strategic Technology planning? - (Nicola Felicini) This project is part of the EINST4INE consortium and receives funding from the EU Marie Sklodowska-Curie Innovative Training Networks (ITN) scheme and industry.
+• How does VR affect cognitive processes in Strategic Technology planning? - (Nicola Felicini) This project is part of the EINST4INE consortium and receives funding from the EU Marie Sklodowska-Curie Innovative Training Networks (ITN) scheme and industry.

-- How do group decisions on emergent technology unfold?
-(Pete Jha)
+• How does consensus on emergent technology unfold?
+(Pete Jha) - This project receives funding from RADMA

 2. Decisions in emerging technologies

-- How does the availability of digital manufacturing technology in fabrication spaces affect the Entrepreneurial innovation process?
+• How does the entrepreneurial innovation process unfold in makerspaces?
 (Dr Valeria Dammicco).
 This project has been supported by CDT EPSRC and RADMA